wei19918/wei19918.github.io/content/post/photography/mount-hehuan/index.md

 Night, still waiting for the Milkey Way.

-Perseids is few days away.
+Perseids meteor shower is few days away.
 Captured 10 or so shooting stars, time to go home.